buerki/SubString/README.txt

 C. Installation
 ---------------

-SubString was tested on MacOS X (version 10.6) and Ubuntu Linux (version Xubuntu 9.04), but should run on all platforms that can run a bash script.
+SubString was tested on MacOS X (v.
+10.6 and 10.7) and Ubuntu Linux (versions Xubuntu 9.04 and 10.04), but should run on all platforms that can run a bash script.

 Generally, all scripts (i.e. the files ending in .sh) should be placed in a location that is in the user's $PATH variable (or the location should be added to the $PATH variable) so they can be called from the command line.
 A good place to put the scripts might be /usr/bin.